Qasr-e Shirin: Sassanid era

+Historical and literary works attribute the building of the city to Khosrow Parviz of the Sassanids.

-Iran-Iraq war (1980-1988)
+Iran-Iraq war (1980–1988)

+Qasr-e-Shirin was a small town until 1270 AH.
+During the World War, it served as a border town for both German and Ottoman soldiers, as well as English and Russian soldiers.
+Qasr-e-Shirin underwent destruction during the Iran-Iraq war but was later restored following the war's end.
+Currently, the city has undergone significant expansion and transformed into a captivating and expansive region.

 Postwar reconstruction-present

 In 1992 the postwar reconstruction process began.
-The results of a research in 2020 show that the reconstruction process of Qasr-e Shirin was not successful in reviving the city nor in encouraging the migrants to return to their hometown.

-In June 2006, archaeological excavations in Shirin's castle resulted in the discovery of the dais of the castle which was used as the seat of the king.
-The establishment of Qasr-e Shirin free trade-industrial zone was approved on May 5, 2021.
+In June 2006, archaeological excavations in Shirin's castle resulted in the discovery of the dais of the castle which had been used as the seat of the king.
+The establishment of Qasr-e Shirin free trade-industrial zone was approved on 5 May 2021.